cdelgehier/oio-docs/doc/source/arch-design/services.rst

 **Conscience-agent**

-This service monitore local services on the machine and also manage service registration in the conscience.
+This service monitors local services on the machine and also manage service registration in the conscience.

 Key characteristics :